Nash Bridges: Home media

-Revival TV film
+Revival TV film - Nash Bridges (2021)

 On July 18, 2019, it was reported that USA Network was working with Village Roadshow Entertainment Group, which controlled the Rysher Entertainment intellectual property, to revive Nash Bridges.
 The show would reportedly have series star Don Johnson reprising the titular role and serving as one of the showrunners for the project.
 It was reported to be a two-hour special which, if successful, could serve as a backdoor pilot for a revival of the series.
 This revival would follow Nash, still running the SFPD's SIU and working to adjust to a new boss and to the changes of San Francisco in the 2020s.
 In May 2021, further casting for the television film was announced, with series stars Cheech Marin and Jeff Perry reported to return for the film along with Johnson.

 The film premiered on November 27, 2021.
 In January 2022, the revival was nominated for the Outstanding TV Movie at the 33rd GLAAD Media Awards.

+The cast includes Jeff Perry from the original series, Joe Dinicol, Diarra Kilpatrick, Angela Ko, Paul James, Alexia Garcia, and Bonnie Somerville.
+The film was written by Bill Chais and directed by Greg Beeman.

+Reception

+The Minnesota Star Tribune review said that the aging Johnson is no longer nimble but has charm, that Cheech Marin provides comic relief, that the villain resembles Jeffrey Epstein, and "despite some gruesome crimes, this is a lot of silly fun."
+Niall Browne at Movies in Focus wrote, "Nash and Joe remain one of TV’s great detective pairings. [...] shot with verve, the new incarnation of Nash Bridges is stylistically inline with the original, [...] bright and vibrant and it’ll make you want to visit San Francisco. [...] a throwback, but it feels [...] refreshing."
+Brian Lowry at CNN wrote, "Marin’s character has found success running a cannabis dispensary. [...]
+Whether fans will be glad [about the revival] remains to be seen, but the whole thing is breezy in a way that could easily go up in smoke."